pharo-contributions/LDAP/README.md

 # LDAP Support for Pharo

-Port to Pharo 9.0.
-Migrated from the original repository at http://smalltalkhub.com/PharoExtras/LDAP/

 LDAP (Lightweight Directory Access Protocol) is a network protocol for remote directories.
 LDAP is mainly used for authentication of users into the mails servers, enterprise applications or biometric systems.

 This implementation allows Pharo to communicate with such LDAP directories.
 It is fully written in Pharo and does not require access to native libraries.